vinay1a/test123/bootcamp-fs2.md

 R—Read only
 RW—Read write both

-* Take a screenshot of dispalying all users in FS2 and share upload in git
+* Take a screenshot of dispalying all users  and shares upload in git

   - user.png
   - share.png